Antibody Validation Strategies: CiteAb introductory guides

 How are antibody validation independent strategies done in practice?

 To carry out this strategy, you would use independent antibodies in the same application binding different epitopes.
-The results of the independent antibodies are compared to a control antibody, which does not bind an epitope of the target.
+The results of the independent antibodies are compared to a control antibody.
+The control antibody does not bind an epitope of the target.
 If the results from multiple antibodies and your test antibody are consistent, this would support antibody specificity to the target.

 With this strategy, results can be misleading if the independent antibodies used give the same non-specific staining.
 It can also be challenging to find multiple independent antibodies, and to ensure that the antibodies are all truly distinct.